thinkinglabs/thinkinglabs.github.io/_posts/2024-02-22-the-good-and-the-dysfunctional-of-pull-requests.md

 ---

+‼️ Caution.
+Written in a state of utter rage.

 *Update Feb 22, 2024: Add references to research to support the claim "Going slow for safety is a mistake".*

 *Update Feb 22, 2024: Add the administrative overhead of Pull Requests.*